 There are many military airplanes in the museum.
 And there are a few things about airplane carriers as well.

 Another part of the museum is all about space exploration.
 From the early rockets to the powerful space shuttles.
 This was a really interesting part of the museum.
 I am actually a fan of space exploration.
 So this is definitely something I really like to see in museums.

 Overall, I really liked this museum.
 It contains so many information and so many actual planes.
 It makes the museum really enjoyable.
 Since I am actually a fan of space exploration I would have wished this part to be bigger.
 A few information about recent space exploration such as SpaceX rockets would have been very interesting.
-But I still advice you to go see this museum if you get the chance.
+But I still advise you to go see this museum if you get the chance.

 After the Smithsonian museums, we finally reached the Capitol.
 The Capitol is the home of the United States Congress.
 Therefore, it is a very important part of the United States government.
-The building is a really nice.
+The building is really nice.

 From the Capitol, you can also continue your trip to take a look at the Supreme court or at the Library of Congress.

 The Library of Congress is one of the largest library in the world.
 Unfortunately, we did not have time to visit the Library.
 But from what I have seen online and in movies, this is really impressive.
 If I ever go back, I will definitely visit it.
 Here is an inside view from internet: